 For more information, visit www.xavier.edu/health-wellness.

-The 1098-T's for tax year 2018 will be available and, if you haven't signed up to receive this form electronically, it will be mailed by January 31, 2019.
+The 1098-T's for tax year 2018 are available and if you haven't signed up to receive this form electronically, it was mailed by January 31, 2019.
 All students can access their 1098-T information through the Student Hub Self-Service icon.
 For those students who signed up to receive their 1098-T electronically from Heartland/ECSI, they can access that information by going to https://heartland.ecsi.net and logging in.
 For students who didn't sign up to receive their 1098-T electronically, the paper forms were mailed by January 31st.

 1098-T reporting will be different based on important IRS regulatory changes that have taken place.
 For tax year 2018 (January - December), IRS regulations require Xavier (and all universities) to report "Payments received for qualified tuition and related expenses" (QTRE) in Box 1 of the 1098-T tax form.
 Box 2 reporting, "Amounts billed for qualified tuition and related expenses", will no longer be permitted by the IRS.
 Box 5 on the 1098-T tax form will continue to reflect "Scholarships or Grants".